Save Your Self-Esteem: Swim Away From the New Year’s Advice. Updated 12/31/21

-It was a few years ago, and a few weeks into the New Year.
+It was a few years ago, and a few weeks into the New Year, when one of my clients made a pointed comment about self-esteem.

-I came out of my office and walked into the waiting room, where my next client was reading a magazine.
+On that day I was busy seeing clients.
+And in the late afternoon I came out of my office and walked into the waiting room, where my client was reading a magazine.

 She followed me into my office and settled herself on the couch.
 Then she tossed the magazine she’d been reading onto the table next to me.